-Man dies after being pinned to a wall by a semi-truck in Seattle’s Sodo neighborhood
+Man dies after being pinned to a wall by a semitruck in Seattle’s Sodo neighborhood

-A man was fatally injured Tuesday morning when he was pinned to a wall by a semi-truck in Seattle’s Sodo neighborhood, according to Seattle police.
+A man was fatally injured Tuesday morning when he was pinned to a wall by a semitruck in Seattle’s Sodo neighborhood, according to Seattle police.

 The Seattle Fire Department responded to the 1700 block of Sixth Avenue South at 10:40 a.m. for a rescue extrication, according to the department’s Real Time 911 website.
 The address listed on the website is for the Seattle Goodwill Outlet, just north of South Holgate Street.